 On our drive around the Wildlife Loop we saw bison (buffalo), donkeys, pronghorn, wild turkeys, deer, and prairie dogs.
-Right before we rejoined the main road a gorgeous bison was resting along the side of the road seeming to pose for us.
-We could not believe how close he was and we stayed in the car while we took our pictures.
+Right before we rejoined the main road a gorgeous bison was resting along the side of the Wildlife Loop.
+He was stunning and seemed to pose perfectly just for us.

 Jewel Cave National Monument